 No worries, let’s take this in easy steps.

 Mix up a bucket of *Lysol OR ammonia and water, according to the directions on the bottle.

 Start by getting down on your hands and knees in one corner and will go all the way to the end of each base board, that way you do not miss a spot.
 Scrub them good, in the all rooms of your home.
-If I have scuffs from shoes that won’t come off with my regular cleaner, then I have to break out the big guns, my Magic Eraser (a product found in the cleaning supply isle).
+If I have scuffs from shoes that won’t come off with regular cleaner, then use Magic Eraser .
 It will clean off just about anything.

 Dry thoroughly.Next step is to lay the completely dried vent over an open box and spray with good quality spray paint.
 If you’re going to do a job, you just as well do it right.Allow the vent to dry completely before re-installing on the wall.
 Otherwise you will leave a mark on the wall which you will have to sand and repaint later.I also include chair railing in the category of baseboards; after all they are just a baseboard that someone wanted to install higher up the wall; am I correct?!